sa3305/rl/cloudPlatform.md

 will see an initial repository named my-repo.
 You can change the repository name by clicking the three vertical dots at the right end of the repository name and selecting Settings from the dropdown menu.

 #### Step 3:
-The course link ** will be provided ** contains the course materials: copy them inside your repository.
+The course link (**will be provided by the instructor**) contains the course materials and assignments: copy them inside your repository.

 #### Step 4:
 Right-click or control-click on the notebook for the assignment you want to finish and select Open With > Jupyter.
 Sometimes it will take a minute or so for a new Jupyter server to start up on your behalf.
 Once it does, you are ready to go!

-## Further detailed instructions
-with pictures on using this platform are here: [Student Guide](docs/Instabase_%20Student%20Guide.docx)